Severe Thunderstorm Warning issued for Grant by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Grant by NWS

-Effective: 2021-08-24 16:30:00 CDT Expires: 2021-08-24 16:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Grant A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 PM CDT FOR SOUTHEASTERN GRANT COUNTY At 430 PM CDT, a severe thunderstorm was located near Hazel Green, or 9 miles northwest of Galena, moving east at 20 mph.
+Effective: 2021-08-24 16:09:00 CDT Expires: 2021-08-24 16:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Grant The National Weather Service in La Crosse has issued a * Severe Thunderstorm Warning for Southeastern Grant County in southwestern Wisconsin * Until 445 PM CDT. * At 409 PM CDT, a severe thunderstorm was located over Dickeyville, or 9 miles southwest of Platteville, moving east at 25 mph.
 HAZARD...60 mph wind gusts and penny size hail.
-SOURCE...Trained weather spotters.
-Reports of 60 mph winds around Hazel Green.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Cuba City, Hazel Green, Dickeyville, Georgetown, Kieler, Lock And Dam 11, Sandy Hook, Louisburg, Sinsinawa and Big Patch.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...OBSERVED MAX WIND GUST...60 MPHalerts.weather.gov
+SOURCE...Radar indicated.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Cuba City, Hazel Green, Dickeyville, Georgetown, Potosi, Kieler, Lock And Dam 11, Sandy Hook, Louisburg, Sinsinawa and Big Patch.
+TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0